 "You can call me Jerry, sir; everybody does.
 We live next door; we're your neighbors."

 Wilson weighed that for a moment.
 The one farm was vacant.
-And the neighbors from the dairy farm, on the other side, he remembered as the Benchleys… and he thought they had a couple of older boys.
-But maybe he’d missed these two.
-He decided not to press it; he’d figure it out later.
+And the neighbors from the dairy farm, on the other side, he remembered as the Benchleys.
+And he thought they had a couple of older boys.
+But maybe he'd misunderstood something.
+He decided not to press it; he'd figure it out later.